Wimbledon: Naomi Osaka on entry list; Roger Federer and Williams sisters absent

 Serena, Venus and Roger absent from entry list

-Meanwhile, seven-time Wimbledon singles winner Serena Williams and her sister Venus, a five-times singles champion at the All England Club, were also absent from the entry list.
+Meanwhile, seven-time Wimbledon singles winner Serena Williams and her sister Venus, a five-time singles champion at the All England Club, were also absent from the entry list.

 The eight-time winner Roger Federer, who has not played since a quarter-final exit at Wimbledon last year, is also not on the entry list.